riadfrancoq/quanta-research-group.github.io/index.md

 {% capture text %}

-We use quantum computing to explore foundational and applied problems across science and technology.
-In all of our research, we emphasize collaboration, scientific rigor, and real-world impact.
+We use quantum computing to explore fundamental and applied problems in science, technology and engineering.
+In our research we emphasize collaboration, scientific rigor and real-world impact.

 {%
   include button.html